web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/server.md

 };
 ```

-### Custom fallback logic
+### Custom Fallback Behavior

-When Rsbuild's default [server.htmlFallback](/config/server/html-fallback) configuration cannot meet your needs, for example, if you want to be able to access `main.html` when accessing `/`, you can set it up using [server.historyApiFallback] (/config/server/history-api-fallback).
+When Rsbuild's default [server.htmlFallback](/config/server/html-fallback) configuration cannot meet your needs, for example, if you want to be able to access `main.html` when accessing `/`, you can set it up using [server.historyApiFallback](/config/server/history-api-fallback).

 ```ts title=rsbuild.config.ts
 export default {